Table of Contents

 Expressive Arts and Music Therapies

-As the name suggests, expressive arts and music therapies aim to help people in recovery for amphetamine use get in touch with themselves and express their feelings and emotions.
+As the name suggests, expressive arts and music therapies aim to help people in recovery from amphetamine use get in touch with themselves and express their feelings and emotions.

 Expressive therapies are more creative and may reach a different set of people than psychotherapies like CBT and DBT alone.
 Music, art and dance therapies are often used in tandem with traditional talk therapies — this makes them part of a group of “integrative” therapies.